diesire/alone/_posts/2014-01-01-example-content.md

 // > 8
 {% endhighlight %}

+Also with 4 spaces

+    // Example can be run directly in your JavaScript console

+    // Create a function that takes two arguments and returns the sum of those arguments var adder = new Function("a", "b", "return a + b");

+    // Call the function
+    adder(2, 6);
+    // > 8

 Aenean lacinia bibendum nulla sed consectetur.
 Etiam porta sem malesuada magna mollis euismod.
 Fusce dapibus, tellus ac cursus commodo, tortor mauris condimentum nibh, ut fermentum massa.

 ### Lists